villhei/elixirtut/elixir_web/app/chapters/functions_modules.md

 $ elixirc math.ex
 ```

 When the module is defined in it's own file, the module can be compiled with the `elixirc` command followed by the filename.
 The bytecode resulting from the compilation of our example can be found from the file `Elixir.Math.beam`

 ```elixir
 iex> Math.square(2)
 4
 ```

 When executing the `iex` REPL in the same directory the compiled file is stored in, the module is automatically available for the Elixir interpreter.

-## <a name="functions"></a> Functions
+## Functions
-### <a name="first_class_citizens"></a>  Functions as first-class citizens
+### Functions as first-class citizens
 <div class="key-concept">
  ![Key concept][lambda]<span>Functions are first-class citizens</span>
  <p>Extensive use and composition of short, single purpose functions is one of the distinguishing properties of functional programming.
 Functions are first class citizens in functional programming: functions are acceptable parameters for functions, functions can be anonymous or named, assigned to variables, stored in data structures and functions can return functions as their return values.</p>